Shrimp: Profile and Information

 Description

-A shrimp’s body has to division namely: head and thorax(chest), that are coalesced together to form what we call Cephalothorax as well as a long abdomen.
+A shrimp’s body has two divisions: the head and thorax(chest), fused to form Cephalothorax and a long abdomen.

-The Cephalothorax is protected by a shell which is thicker and harder than any other shell covering other parts of the shrimp.
-It is through the carapace which encircles the gills that water is pumped by the movements of the mouth parts.
+The Cephalothorax is protected by a shell that is thicker and harder than any other shell covering other parts of the shrimp.
+It is through the carapace, which encircles the gills, that water is pumped by the movements of the mouthparts.

 The whiskers, rostrum, legs, and eyes also emanate from the carapace.
-The rostrum which is beak-like in shape, is situated at the front of the shrimp’s head, and can serve as a shield or a weapon for attack to the shrimp.
+The rostrum, which is beak-like in shape, is situated at the front of the shrimp’s head and can serve as a shield or a weapon for attacking the shrimp.

-There are six segments in the muscular abdomen, and the shell found there is thinner than that of the carapace.
-Each of the six segments has separate shell that overlap each other.
+There are six segments in the muscular abdomen, and the shell found there is thinner than the carapace.
+Each of the six segments has a separate shell that overlaps each other.

-Each of the first five segments has a pair of appendages on the underside, that have a paddle-like shape, used for swimming in the forward direction.
+Each of the first five segments has a pair of paddle-like appendages on the underside, used for swimming in the forward direction.
 The appendages are otherwise called swimmerets or pleopods.

 Habitat

-Shrimps are very common, they mostly found near the seafloor of most estuaries, lakes, seas coast and rivers.
+Shrimps are very common; they are mostly found near the seafloor of most estuaries, lakes, seas, coasts, and rivers.

-The species of shrimps are vast, and each specie adapts to a particular habitat.
-At a depth, measuring 16,000 ft are found Marine species, and they come from the tropics of the polar regions.
+The species of shrimps are vast, and each species adapts to a particular habitat.
+At a depth measuring 16,000ft, marine species are found, and they come from the tropics of the polar regions.

-Of the numerous species of shrimps which are aquatic in nature, only the two species of Merguia are semi-terrestrial and they live mostly on land in mangrove.
+Of the numerous species of aquatic shrimps, only the two species of Merguia are semi-terrestrial, and they live mostly on land in mangroves.

-Lysmata amboinensis which is a specie of shrimp, live in partially shallow waters and rest at the bottom of the sea with the use of their walking legs.
+Lysmata amboinensis, a shrimp species, lives in partially shallow waters and rests at the bottom of the sea using their walking legs.

 Behavior

 Different species of shrimps behave and look differently.
-Let us take for an example, the core group of Caridea shrimp, we see that within this group, pederson’s shrimp, which is minute and delicate in nature, behaves differently from the large commercial pink shrimp.
+Let us take, for example, the core group of Caridea shrimp.
+In this group, Peterson’s subtle and delicate shrimp behaves differently from the large commercial pink shrimp.

-Worthy of note is the fact that the primary source of noise in the ocean is the snapping shrimp which appear in colonies and because of this noise created by the colonies, they tend to obstruct the underwater and sonar communication.
+It is worth noting that the primary source of noise in the ocean is the snapping shrimp that appear in colonies.
+Because of this noise created by the colonies, they tend to obstruct underwater and sonar communication.

-Shrimps are mostly omnivores though some have a special mode of feeding.
-Some shrimps are regarded as filter feeders and they make use of their bristly or setose as a sieve.
+Shrimps are mostly omnivores, though some have a special mode of feeding.
+Some shrimps are considered filter feeders and use their bristly or setose as a sieve.

-Other species of shrimps like the cleaner shrimp feed on necrotic tissue of reef fish, as well as parasites of the reef fish.
-Some species of shrimp also feed on other smaller shrimps especially when their source of food is not available.
+Other species of shrimps, like the cleaner shrimp, feed on the necrotic tissue of reef fish and parasites of the reef fish.
+Some species of shrimp also feed on other smaller shrimps, especially when their food source is unavailable.

 Mating

-The female shrimps which belong to caridina ensifera specie are known to store up sperm from several male shrimps, as such they can produce offspring with different patternities.
+The female shrimps belonging to the Caridina ensifera species store sperm from several male shrimps.
+As such, they can produce offspring with different paternities.

 Species

-Decapods are traditionally divided into two Suborder namely: Reptantia or walkers, and Natantia or swimmers.
-Shrimps fall under Natantia while crabs and lobsters belong to the Reptantia or walkers.
+Decapods are traditionally divided into two subgroups: Reptantia, or walkers, and Natantia, or swimmers.
+Shrimps fall under Natantia, while crabs and lobsters belong to the Reptantia or walkers.

 It was a common belief that all shrimps were Decapods or paraphyletic.

 Most shrimps are widely referred to as non-decapod crustaceans.
-Included also in this species are various shrimps like; fairy shrimp, brine shrimp, tadpole shrimp, and clam shrimp which belong to the Branchiopods; and opposum shrimp lophogastridan shrimp and skeleton shrimp which belong to Malacostraca.
+Included also in this species are various shrimps like fairy shrimp, brine shrimp, tadpole shrimp, and clam shrimp, which belong to the Branchiopods, and opossum shrimp lophogastridan shrimp, and skeleton shrimp, which belong to Malacostraca.

-Most of these shrimps differ greatly from the commercial decapod shrimp which are consumed as seafood.
+Most of these shrimps differ greatly from the commercial decapod shrimp consumed as seafood.

 Human Uses

-Most shrimps are widely used for commercial purposes, as they are sold at the market and eaten as seafood.
+Most shrimps are widely used commercially, sold at the market, and eaten as seafood.
 They are a great source of protein and cholesterol.
-At homes, shrimps are used as ornaments, and in aquaria to add beauty to the home.
+At home, shrimp are used as ornaments and in aquaria to add beauty to the home.

 Leave a Reply